 If you would like to save money and have the healthiest mouth possible, it is necessary to do these things:

 - Brush and floss your teeth (or do something that is as good as brushing and flossing)

-- Eat and drink a healthy diet
+- Eat and drink a healthfully

 - Visit your dentist and dental hygienist regularly

 What is the Benefit of a Dental Exam?

 Problems with your teeth and gums are often not easily visible, even by a dentist.
 Decay (rotting) of the teeth may occur on any tooth surface susceptible to decay, and may exist below the gums or between the teeth where an x-ray is needed to evaluate for decay.
 Tooth decay is painless until the decay progresses close enough to the tooth nerve to cause damage.
 Think $$$ and possible loss of your tooth!
 Gum disease and periodontal disease is also painless.
 We see many people with these diseases that say their gums never bleed and we see bleeding with a gentle puff of air blown on the gums.
 It is very easy to miss the signs and symptoms of mouth diseases like cancer, decay, gum disease, and periodontal disease!

 We care about your health.
 Please ask us about any concerns you might have!